learnk8s/learnk8s.io/src/custom-authentication/content.md

 error: You must be logged in to the server (Unauthorized)
 ```

-That means that the request was indeed rejected at the authentication stage — as expected!
+_That means that the request was indeed rejected at the authentication stage — no luck for the attacker!_

 > The `Unauthorized` in the kubectl response refers to a [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) HTTP response code which indicates an authentication error.
 You can see more details about the response by increasing the verbosity by appending, for example, `-v 5` to the request.